JobService/job-service/pages/en-us/Getting-Started.md

 * `TaskClassifier` must be set to `BatchWorker` as you are sending the job to the batch worker.
 * Set the `taskApiVersion` to 1.
 * For the `taskData`, we are adding a batch definition with a storage reference and the `datastorePartialReference` is the container ID.
 This storage reference is the reference to the dummy data stored using document generator.
-* Set `taskPipe` to the queue consumed by the first worker to which you want to send the work, in this case, the batch worker `demo-batch-in`.
+* Set `taskPipe` to the queue consumed by the first worker to which you want to send the work, in this case, the batch worker `dataprocessing-batch-in`.
 The batch can then be broken down into task items.
-* Set `targetPipe` to the name of the final worker where tracking will stop, in this case, `demo-example-out`.
+* Set `targetPipe` to the name of the final worker where tracking will stop, in this case, `dataprocessing-example-out`.

 ### Verification of correct setup